 13. Declutter your closet.

 If you're preparing to move in with your fiancé, now's the perfect time to consolidate closet space.
-Donate or sell anything you haven't worn in the past few years before you combine closets with your future spouse.
+Donate or sell anything you haven't worn in the past few years before combining closets with your future spouse.
 Doing so will make you feel like a brand new person (who's ready to plan an entire wedding!).

 14. Shop it out.

 Retail therapy makes the best therapy, but within good reason.
 You do deserve to treat yourself to a new dress or two for any upcoming bridal showers or parties.
 Just make sure you're not blowing the wedding budget on a huge shopping spree.
 Logan advises exercising some caution to ensure you're not shopping compulsively.
 "Any distraction can become an addiction," she warns.

 Facebook and Instagram feeds might be heavily overpopulated with wedding-related posts so take some time each day to turn your phone off and unplug from the rest of the world.
 This will also keep you from falling down the dreaded wedding comparison trap.
 "Refocusing on your values and things that are ultimately important to you can help shift you from minutia of details to the bigger perspective and what ultimately matters: two people celebrating their love and commitment," says Logan.
 "Perfection in a wedding doesn't have to happen to have happiness and a magical day."

 In search of more ways to help look your best in your wedding dress or tailored suit?
 On top of the extra workout classes you're considering, set time aside once a week to prepare healthy meals for the upcoming days.
 Bonus points if you participated in the aforementioned cooking class and put those newfound skills to good use.